zebengberg/gaussian-integer-sieve/README.md

 - In the case that a + bi is a degree 1 prime lying over p, multiples of a + bi form a subgroup of order p in the quotient group Z[i] / pZ[i].
 Starting with representatives of this subgroup, we can then translate these representatives in the real and imaginary directions by multiples of p.
 Because this subgroup has order p, it is cyclic, and representative can be attained by taking Z-multiples of a + bi (instead of Z[i]-multiples).
 This approach is implemented in the function `cross_off_multiples2()`.

 These two approaches have trade-offs.
 The first approach can be implemented with two nested for-loops, whereas three such for-loops are needed in the second approach.
 In the first approach, translating through the sieve array is not done parallel to the coordinate axes, and so more care must be exercised to determine when the index is out of bounds.
 In the second approach, translation is always occuring within a particular row or column of the sieve array.
 Generally, the second approach is faster for small primes whereas the first approach is faster for large primes.
+The choice is which of these two functions to use is not currently optimized.